top of page

 First responders (police officers, law enforcement, firefighters, paramedics, and armed forces) are of course subject to the same struggles as everyone else.
 These may include depressed mood, nervousness or anxiety, loss of interest in activities once enjoyed, insomnia, and relationship difficulties.
 However, they can also present a unique set of challenges all their own.

-When stressors begin to overwhelm coping ability, it is common to see additional signs like escapist behaviors including excessive drinking or gambling, infidelity, and high-risk activities outside of work.
+When stressors begin to overwhelm coping ability, it is common to see additional signs like escapist behaviors including substance use or gambling, infidelity, and high-risk activities outside of work.
 First responders also experience extremely high rates of compassion fatigue, burnout, and vicarious trauma.

 Symptoms can include aversion to going to work, reliving difficult calls, nightmares, avoidant behavior, and thoughts of suicide.
 Interpersonal problems like irritability, rage, detachment and domestic violence are also prevalent.
 If you are experiencing any of these things, it is time to get help.